signalfx/signalfx-dotnet-tracing/deployments/cloudfoundry/buildpack-linux/README.md

 You can configure the tracing library using environment variables listed in the [main README.md](../../../README.md).
 All configuration options listed there are supported by this buildpack.

+By default, the tracing library logs are stored in the `/home/vcap/logs/signalfx-dotnet-profiler.log` file, but you can change this behavior with `SIGNALFX_TRACE_LOG_PATH` environment variable.

 If you want to use a specific version of the tracing library in your application, you can set the `SIGNALFX_DOTNET_TRACING_VERSION` environment variable before application deployment, either using `cf set-env` or the `manifest.yml` file: